 The Chevrolet small-block engine was first introduced in 1955 and lasted till 2003.
 This amazing series of V8 automobile engines lasted half a century due to its simple yet efficient design using the materials and resources available at the time.

-Small block engines come in a number of configurations, starting from 262 cu in (4.3 L) and going up to 400 cu in (6.6 L) in displacement.
+Small block engines come in several configurations, starting from 262 cu in (4.3 L) and going up to 400 cu in (6.6 L) in displacement.
 The most popular small block as the 350, followed by the 305.
 The small name block comes from comparing the engine block size to the Chevrolet big block engine series.

 “Put a 350 in it!”